markuspf/jupyter-ssh-setup/README.md

 The jupyter notebook server is run in a tmux session, so if you need to kill it, refer to the tmux documentation to do that.

+## Authors

+These scripts were thrown together by Jose Marques and Markus Pfeiffer.

 ## LICENSE

 These scripts are free software; you can redistribute it and/or modify it under the terms of the BSD 3-clause license.